-- The design would be on par with customer needs and channelize process efficiency.
+- The design would be on par with customer needs and channel process efficiency.

 Key Elements for the Improvement of the Six Sigma Process

 - Customers: They are the ones who set standards.
-As much up to we meet the standards, the quality will be defined on that basis.
-Customers are crucial for they measure performance, assurance and reliability, competitive pricing, timely delivery, efficient transaction process and much more.
-To gain customer delight, it is important to meet customer needs.
+We define the quality of a product or service based on how well it meets the established standards or requirements.
+Customers are crucial for they measure performance, assurance and reliability, competitive pricing, timely delivery, efficient transaction process, and much more.
+To gain customer delight, it is essential to meet customer needs.

-- Processes: The central theme behind Six Sigma is to develop processes, establish their metrics for measurement of process efficiency.
-Coming to business, all qualities should be viewed from the customer’s eye, and therefore we must see a larger perspective from the outside-in.
+- Processes: The central theme behind Six Sigma is to develop strategies and establish metrics for measuring process efficiency.
+In business, viewing all qualities from the customer’s perspective is essential.
+Therefore, a more extensive perspective must be considered from the outside in.

 - Employees: All the employees in a company must enroll in the six sigma program.
-Companies should reward their employees for taking care of customer needs and satisfaction and serving them with their utmost abilities.
-It is equally important that every team member has their well-defined role to enact, with measurable goals.
+Companies should reward their employees for caring for customer needs and satisfaction and serving them with their utmost abilities.
+It is equally important that every team member has a well-defined role in enacting measurable goals.

 Points stating the Six Sigma benefits are as follows –

-- Delivers long term success is one that is sustained as the six sigma benefit.
+- Delivers long-term success is sustained as the six sigma benefit.